-As unfortunate as it may be, the fact of the matter is many aren’t fully utilizing their system like they could.
+As unfortunate as it may be, the fact of the matter is many aren’t fully utilizing their system like they could be.
 Chances are, there’s improvements even now you could be implementing into your setup.

-Anyway, here’s my gift you; 10 home theater ideas you can use today to elevate your surround sound experience. 😊
+So with that being said, here’s my gift you; 10 home theater ideas you can use today to elevate your surround sound experience.

 Using A Surge Protector

 Well think of it this way.
 When a storm rolls in and lightning strikes, what do you think happens when your electronics aren’t protected?

 So, I just want to prevent your new toys succumbing to the same fate mine did.
 A surge protector will be an invaluable thing to have, trust me on that.

 Testing How A Room Sounds With The Clap Test